3

 Hey everybody! :D

 I hope all of you have had an amazing weekend!
-The crush of work I mentioned in my last entry is finally finished, so I’ve spent the past couple days reflecting on life,1 relaxing,2 and now working on a leadership development presentation for my undergraduate colleagues in the N.C.
+The crush of work I mentioned in my last entry is finally finished, so I’ve spent the past couple days reflecting on life, ((Son of TDot turned 13 yesterday :surprised: )) relaxing, ((Saw Harry Potter 7.2 with 雅雅… and, the storyline notwithstanding, thought it was the worst film in the series :beatup: )) and now working on a leadership development presentation for my undergraduate colleagues in the N.C.
 Central University Student Government.

 And of course taking a break to throw one of these posts together ;)